EMPLOYMENT LAW NEWS

 As one might expect, labor law posters, minimum wage rates and other employment laws vary across jurisdictions, and maintaining compliance based on ZIP codes isn’t the best strategy.

-Large, multi-jurisdiction employers have plenty of employment law issues to manage without worrying about applying the wrong laws.
+Large, multi-jurisdictional employers have plenty of employment law issues to manage without worrying about applying the wrong laws.

 One way to combat this is through a closer examination of locations.
 Employers should take a magnifying glass to the jurisdictions where they have locations to ensure accuracy.